PeterHickman/pssh/README.md

 ## Usage

 First we need a file that lists our hosts.
-Something like this, which by default we will name `machines.list` (a nod to `dsh`):
+Something like this, which by default we will name `machines.list` (a nod to `dsh`).
+The first thing on the line is the host.
+Either the domain name or ip address:

 ```
 pinas.local